swank-rats/docs/in/image-processing/image-processing.md

 CV_RETR_TREE - retrieves all of the contours and reconstructs a full hierarchy of nested contours.
 CV_CHAIN_APPROX_SIMPLE - compresses horizontal, vertical, and diagonal segments and leaves only their end points.
 For example, an up-right rectangular contour is encoded with 4 points.

-After this step we iterate over each founded contour and try to find our rectangle or pentagon form.
+After this step we iterate over each founded contour and try to find our rectangle and triangle forms.
 In each iteration step we first call the approxPolyDP method.
 Approximates a polygonal curve(s) with the specified precision.
 ```C++
 approxPolyDP(cv::Mat(contours[i]), approx, cv::arcLength(cv::Mat(contours[i]), true)*0.1, true);